HerickDallagnol/autonomous_boat/README.md

 # autonomous_boat
-This repository contains all useful packages for the self-driving boat project.
+Inside this repository, contains the packages for the autonomous boat project.
+Includes the GPS message package, the PWM message package and messages from the geometry_msgs library.